| Editorial Note: The

 Palestine’s status at General Assembly meetings and conferences,

+including its order in the list of speakers and seating arrangements.
 These would not just be of symbolic importance, but signal a shift

 in Palestine’s diplomatic heft within the entire UN system.
 That said,